eMaerthin/modelling-ncov2019/README.md

 ### System requirements
 #### All software dependencies and operating systems (including version numbers)
 Operating system: The software was tested on macOS Catalina 10.15.4, macOS Mojave 10.14.6 and CentOS Linux 7 (Core).
-Python 3.7.3 or later is required.
+Python 3.6.8 or later is required (was tested on Python 3.6.8 and Python 3.7.3).
 There is a list of python libraries required for running the code enlisted in `requirements.txt` in the repository (see [requirements.txt](https://github.com/MOCOS-COVID19/modelling-ncov2019/blob/batch-poland-grid/requirements.txt)).

 ### Installation guide